 Manda: "BUT ALSO...
 The mech pilot was wounded in the explosion and one of his arms is infected with zombie dragon poop.
 Also, no one wants to be an exploding mech pilot, so the army has to force prisoners to drive them."

-Second Kanon: The second point of Kanon occurred earlier, when the zombie dragon flew into the chasm to grab burning zombies to throw as projectiles, spreading flames everywhere and setting itself on fire in the process.
+Second Kanon: The second point of Kanon occurred earlier in the battle, when the zombie dragon flew into the chasm to grab burning zombies to throw as projectiles, spreading flames everywhere and setting itself on fire in the process.
 Manda is the Winner and Toby is the Loser.

 Manda: "After the battle, the zombie king develops a new kind of zombie that's immune to fire, so he can use them as flaming weapons."